About the Program

 Expectations & Responsibility

-The workload for this Fellowship will be approximately 5 hours per week during spring 2017 for project assistance and cohort meetings (See the schedule below).
-You will also be required to attend training sessions on assessment and curriculum re-design on November 4th and 18th (1pm--4pm) and present your project at the CTL's Waves of Innovation event that will be schedued during spring 2017 RRR week.
+The workload for this Fellowship will be approximately 5 hours per week during spring 2018 for project assistance and cohort meetings (12-1:30p) See the schedule below).
+You will also be required to attend the orientation session on Thursday, December 7th (12pm-4pm) and bi-monthly training sessions on assessment and curriculum re-design on the dates listed below.

 The Fellows are expected to...